-- 1. Environmental scanning

-- 2.Organisational analysis
+- 1. Environmental scanning - 2.Organisational analysis

-- 1. Environmental Analysis It consists of economic, social, technical & market analysis.
+1.Environmental Analysis - It consists of economic, social, technological, market & other forces which affect its functioning.
 It is dynamic and uncertain & helps in determining opportunities and threats.

-2.Organizational Analysis - It consists of analysis of Co. resources, tech resources, Productive capacity, distribution channel, R&D, HR, etc. It reveals strength and weakness of Organisation.
+2.Organizational Analysis - It consists of analysis of company resources, technological resources, productive capacity, distribution channel, R&D, HR, etc. It reveals strength and weakness of Organisation.